 Company from the European Union: The system allows automatic retrieval of data from the VIES database.

-Receiving the KSeF ID: After the 35-character number and QR code are assigned, the system generates a visual representation of the document.
+Receiving KSeF ID: After the 35-character number and QR code are assigned, the system generates a visual representation of the document.

 The organizer has full insight into the process in the MANAGE → INVOICES tab.